veereshnm/triggersolutionanalyzervsix/vsshellutilities-showmessagebox-fix.md

   - Run Visual Studio as administrator if needed.

 ### Notes
 - **Path Configuration**: Update paths in `CallGraphCommand.cs` to match your environment.
-For production, consider a Visual Studio options page for dynamic configuration.
+For production, consider a settings UI.
 - **Icon**: The `.vsct` omits an icon.
 Add a 16x16 PNG (`Resources/CallGraphCommand.png`) and update `.vsct` if desired.
 - **Performance**: Limit recursion depth in `SolutionAnalyzer` for large graphs:
   ```csharp
   static async Task<Graph> BuildCallGraph(Solution solution, string targetNamespace, string targetClass, string targetMethodName, int maxDepth = 5)
   ```

-This setup addresses the `ShowMessageBoxAsync` and `CancellationToken` errors, providing a complete .NET 8-targeted VSIX extension.
+This setup fixes the `dte partake` error and provides a complete .NET 8-targeted VSIX extension.
 If you encounter further issues (e.g., extension not loading, menu issues), please provide details (e.g., error messages, Visual Studio logs), and I can assist further.